MicrosoftDocs/sql-docs/docs/sql-operations-studio/quickstart-sql-database.md

 3. If you get an error about the firewall, you need to create a firewall rule.
 To create a firewall rule, see [Firewall rules](https://docs.microsoft.com/azure/sql-database/sql-database-firewall-configure).

-4. After successfully connecting your server will appear in the object explorer.
+4. After successfully connecting your server will appear in the *Servers* sidebar.

 ## Create the tutorial database